dmarx/obsidian_vault/Ricci curvature tensor.md

 ### Physical Significance

 In general relativity, the Ricci tensor is used to describe the curvature of spacetime due to the presence of mass, energy, and momentum, excluding gravitational waves.
 More specifically, it characterizes the degree to which the volume of a small cloud of test particles initiated in a gravitational field with no relative velocity will either converge or diverge over time.
-Thus, it directly influences the motion of matter through the Einstein Field Equations:
+Thus, it directly influences the motion of matter through the [[Einstein Field Equations]]:

 \[ G_{\mu\nu} = R_{\mu\nu} - \frac{1}{2} R g_{\mu\nu} \]